cosmos/cosmos-sdk/docs/spec/staking/01_state.md

 ### Delegator Shares

 When one Delegates tokens to a Validator they are issued a number of delegator shares based on a dynamic exchange rate, calculated as follows from the total number of tokens delegated to the validator and the number of shares issued so far:

 `Shares per Token = validator.TotalShares() / validator.Tokens()`

-Only the number of shares is receveived is stored on the DelegationEntry.
-When a delegator then Undelegates, the token amount they receive is calculated from the number of shares they currently hold and the inverse exchange rate
+Only the number of shares is received is stored on the DelegationEntry.
+When a delegator then Undelegates, the token amount they receive is calculated from the number of shares they currently hold and the inverse exchange rate:

 `Tokens per Share = validator.Tokens() / validatorShares()`

 These `Shares` are simply an accounting mechanism.
 They are not a fungible asset.
 The reason for this mechanism is to simplify the accounting around slashing.
 Rather than iteratively slashing the tokens of every delegation entry, instead the Validators total bonded tokens can be slashed, effectively reducing the value of each issued delegator share.

 ## UnbondingDelegation